bygentry/AN588_Vignette/README.md

 # AN588_Vignette
 Shared repository for AN588 Stats Vignette Project
 ## Notes
+LDA is linear discriminate analysis.
+It is a type of analysis that is used to predict a data point based on other features.
+LDA works by calculating the means and covariance matrices for each data class.
+Linear discrimiante analysis utilized pattern recognition in order to predict a specific data point.
+LDA effectively reduces the amount of data dimensions.

 ## Challenge 1
 use linear discriminant analysis (LDA) to analyze the gibbon femur data and predict the sex of gibbons by species and femur length